BEFORE THE CRISIS

-An average of 20 major storms hit the Philippines a year – Haiyan was the 25th tropical storm to enter Filipino waters in 2013.
+- An average of 20 major storms hit the Philippines a year – Haiyan was the 25th tropical storm to enter Filipino waters in 2013.

-The Philippines is an area of intense seismic activity because it is located along the border of two tectonic plates on ‘The Pacific Ring of Fire’ which means it is also prone to earthquakes and volcanic eruptions.
+- The Philippines is an area of intense seismic activity because it is located along the border of two tectonic plates on the ‘Pacific Ring of Fire’, which means it is also prone to earthquakes and volcanic eruptions.

 THE IMPACT OF THE CRISIS

-Typhoon Haiyan – known locally as Yolanda – hit eastern Samar Island at 8.40pm GMT on 7 November 2013 (4.40am 8th November local time).
+- Typhoon Haiyan – known locally as Yolanda – hit eastern Samar Island at 8.40 pm GMT on 7 November 2013 (4.40 am 8 November local time).

-Over 14 million people were affected across 46 provinces.
+- Over 14 million people were affected across 46 provinces.

-The city of Tacloban, home to more than 220,000 people, suffered more loss of life than any other area of the Philippines.
+- The city of Tacloban, home to more than 220,000 people, suffered more loss of life than any other area of the Philippines.

-Five million people saw their homes severely damaged or destroyed (550,000 houses destroyed and an additional 580,000 houses were severely damaged).
+- Four million people saw their homes severely damaged or destroyed (550,000 houses destroyed and an additional 580,000 houses were severely damaged).

-The Government of the Philippines said the storm resulted in over 6,201 deaths with over 1,785 people reported missing (14.01.14).
+- The Government of the Philippines said the storm resulted in more than 6,201 deaths.

 DEC APPEAL AND RESPONSE

-The DEC launched its appeal on 12 November 2013 and raised tens of millions of pounds in the following weeks.
+- The DEC launched its appeal on 12 November 2013 and raised tens of millions of pounds in the following weeks.